thibaultcha/lua-resty-socket/README.md

 ## Installation

-This module is mainly intended to be copied in a lua-resty library and eventually modified to one's needs (such as desired supported contexts).
+This module is mainly intended to be copied in a lua-resty library and eventually modified to one's needs (such as desired supported contexts, eventually `init` only).

+For obvious reasons, it depends on LuaSocket (should a socket be created where cosockets are not available).
+If such sockets are never created, LuaSocket will never be required.
+Hence why, this module does **not** declare a dependency on LuaSocket by default.

+If SSL features are used, LuaSec will be required too.

 It can also be installed via LuaRocks: